CFL: Entering 16th season

 Hufnagel returned to the Stampeders on Dec.
 3, 2007, when he was introduced as head coach/general manager.

-Prior to coaching, Hufnagel starred at Penn State University under Joe Paterno.
+Prior to coaching, Hufnagel starred at Penn State University.
 In his final two seasons as a starter, Hufnagel’s record was 21-3.
 As a junior, he led the Nittany Lions to a 30-6 Cotton Bowl win over Texas and in his final season took his team to the Sugar Bowl.
 He also finished sixth in Heisman Trophy voting in 1972.

 In 1973, he was a 14th-round draft choice of the Denver Broncos.
 He spent three seasons with the Broncos before starting a 12-year CFL career with the Calgary Stampeders (1976-79), Saskatchewan Roughriders (1980-83, 1987) and Winnipeg Blue Bombers (1984-86).

 Hufnagel earned a Bachelor of Science degree in marketing from Penn State.
-He and his wife, Penny, have two daughters, Neely and Lindsey, and a son, Cole.
+He has two daughters, Neely and Lindsey, and a son, Cole.